Man who killed guest at cabin acted in self-defense, DA says - NewsBreak

 Images on Spencer’s phone confirmed that he and the shooter knew each other and images from earlier in the day showed the group amicably taking part in activities, White said.

 Toxicology tests on Spencer revealed the presence of a mushroom hallucinogenic “that can cause panic attacks and psychosis,” White said.
-While such mushrooms can cause euphoric hallucinations, an overdose can quickly send someone not accustomed to them “to a dark place full of anger, distrust and anxiety,” White said.
+While such mushrooms can cause euphoric, colorful hallucinations, an overdose can quickly send someone not accustomed to them “to a dark place full of anger, distrust and anxiety,” White said.

 It was unclear whether the man who shot Spencer also consumed drugs or alcohol.

-White said the evidence didn’t support any suggestion that Spencer was shot while fleeing, wounded then executed or lured to the cabin to be killed.
+White said the evidence didn’t support what he called rumors, such as that Spencer was shot while fleeing, wounded then executed or lured to the cabin to be killed.

 The Pennsylvania State Police Heritage Affairs Section, which investigates hate crimes, said they were brought in to look for indications of racial bias and found none.